elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-molecular-geometry-influence-the-biological-activity-of-a-molecule.md

 url: /learn/biology/questions/how-does-molecular-geometry-influence-the-biological-activity-of-a-molecule
 score: -1.0
 related_article1:
-    id: 167449
+    id: 167453
-    title: What role do hydrogen bonds play in the structure of proteins?
+    title: >-
+        How did Gilbert Lewis contribute to the development of Lewis dot structures?
     subject: Biology
-    url: /learn/biology/questions/what-role-do-hydrogen-bonds-play-in-the-structure-of-proteins
+    url: /learn/biology/questions/how-did-gilbert-lewis-contribute-to-the-development-of-lewis-dot-structures
 related_article2:
-    id: 167455
+    id: 167445
-    title: Why is carbon chemistry crucial for the formation of complex organic structures?
+    title: >-
+        How do polar covalent bonds differ from nonpolar covalent bonds?
     subject: Biology
-    url: /learn/biology/questions/why-is-carbon-chemistry-crucial-for-the-formation-of-complex-organic-structures
+    url: /learn/biology/questions/how-do-polar-covalent-bonds-differ-from-nonpolar-covalent-bonds
 related_article3:
-    id: 167446
+    id: 167458
+    title: >-
-    title: What is the process of electron transfer in ionic bonds, and how does it lead to ion formation?
+        What are the main types of chemical reactions, and how do they differ?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-process-of-electron-transfer-in-ionic-bonds-and-how-does-it-lead-to-ion-formation
+    url: /learn/biology/questions/what-are-the-main-types-of-chemical-reactions-and-how-do-they-differ
 related_article4:
-    id: 167445
+    id: 167460
-    title: How do polar covalent bonds differ from nonpolar covalent bonds?
+    title: >-
+        What factors determine the molecular structure of a compound?
     subject: Biology
-    url: /learn/biology/questions/how-do-polar-covalent-bonds-differ-from-nonpolar-covalent-bonds
+    url: /learn/biology/questions/what-factors-determine-the-molecular-structure-of-a-compound
 related_article5:
-    id: 167466
+    id: 167458
-    title: What is the scope of biochemistry, and why is it important in the study of life chemistry?
+    title: >-
+        What are the main types of chemical reactions, and how do they differ?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-scope-of-biochemistry-and-why-is-it-important-in-the-study-of-life-chemistry
+    url: /learn/biology/questions/what-are-the-main-types-of-chemical-reactions-and-how-do-they-differ
 ---

 &nbsp;